ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 The user, via the `ghga-connector` with a valid WPAT, makes a request to the UCS's `DELETE /boxes/{box_id}/uploads/{file_id}` endpoint, indicating they wish to delete a file from the associated `FileUploadBox`.
-If a valid `UploadFileWorkOrder` token of type "delete" is supplied with the request, the UCS cancels the ongoing upload if it exists and deletes the `FileUpload` object from the database.
+If a valid `DeleteFileWorkOrder` token is supplied with the request, the UCS cancels the ongoing upload if it exists and deletes the `FileUpload` object from the database.
 It modifies the linked `FileUploadBox` so that the total file size field is reduced by the size of the deleted file, and decrements the file count.
 The UCS then emits an outbox event for the